Power-Apps-1919/Personal-Website/README.md

 ## Overview

-The Resume Web App is a personal portfolio website built using Flask, HTML, CSS, and JavaScript.
+The Personal Website is a portfolio website built using Flask, HTML, CSS, and JavaScript.
 It provides an interactive and user-friendly interface to showcase the professional profile, projects, and contact information of Ippili Hemanth Sai Manikanta.

 ## Features